 One of the few tracks I've composed in the late 90s using the live cutoff filter.
 All its sounds come from the Roland EG-101 Groovekeyboard on a purely techno track.
 Outronx has one of the upraising moments that I like the most, at minute 3, second 35.

-C is the programming language that has inspired the most used programming languages.
+C is the programming language in which the most popular programming languages are written.
 Published in 1972, there has been no language that has aged so much and so well.
-Simple and powerful, the core of the predominant operating systems such as UNIX, the Linux kernel and Microsoft Windows have been written in C, as well the most important Internet services such as the Apache HTTP server, or databases such as MySQL or Redis.
+Simple and powerful, the core of the predominant operating systems such as UNIX, the Linux kernel, Microsoft Windows, Android and iOS have been written in C, as well the most important Internet web services such Apache and Nginx, or databases such as MySQL or Redis.

 Lack of space in a storage device is one of the most common problems that generate incidents in the information systems.